Clean-Hands/p2p_client/README.md

   - The catalog edit window relies on the GUI updating many times a second rather than permanently loading the needed information into the element.
 This will likely cause issues if the catalog is very large.
 Refer to lines 419-445 in [gui.rs](https://github.com/rubenboero21/cs347/blob/main/p2p_client/src/gui.rs) to see the problematic code.
 - Computing a file hash and sending a file is slow:
   - Unsure if there is a way to make computing a file hash faster (there probably is).
+    - Computing a file hash occurs in `compute_hash()` function within [listener.rs](https://github.com/rubenboero21/cs347/blob/gui/p2p_client/src/listener.rs).
   - There is most likely ways to increase the speed of file sending.
+    - File sending happens in the `fulfill_file_request()` function within [listener.rs](https://github.com/rubenboero21/cs347/blob/gui/p2p_client/src/listener.rs).
 - Our unit tests perform a file transfer across two peer instances on the same device.
 To make our tests more robust implementing architecture capable of testing *between* device file transfer would be beneficial.
 - Some of our unit tests rely simply on the fact that the called function does not return an error.
-They could be improved by checking that the returned item is also of the correct form.
-For example, test_catalog_request() in [requester.rs](https://github.com/rubenboero21/cs347/blob/main/p2p_client/src/requester.rs) does not check that the catalog is returned in the correct form.
+(We think this is passable because we are careful in the way we check for and return errors) They could be improved by checking that the returned item is also of the correct form.
+For example, `test_catalog_request()` in [requester.rs](https://github.com/rubenboero21/cs347/blob/main/p2p_client/src/requester.rs) does not check that the catalog is returned in the correct form.
 - If a Windows user pings themselves, an error occurs.